helander/elvira/README.md

        handlers->>-rt_thread:
     end
 ```
-This diagram shoś the core operation of the elvira program.
+This diagram shows the core operation of the elvira program.
 Assisted by the pipewire infrastructure a realtime thread cyclically calls elvira's on_process handler.
 The handler
 copies data from pipewire input ports to the plugin's input ports.
-The the plugin's run method is called.
+Then the plugin's run method is called.
 When run is done, the handler copies data from the plugin's output ports to pipewire
 output ports.
 This process is then repeated over and over again.

 # Software architecture